crynux-ecosystem/genki-dama/README.md

 </div>

+TL;DR:

+Genki-Dama trains a family of generative models for creative contents in a federated manner.
+Genki is the engineering architecture.
+Dama is the artifact produced.

-To start a validator node, please follow the tutorial below:
+**Validator**: To start a validator node, please follow the tutorial below:

 [Start a validator node](docs/start_validator.md)

-To run a miner and submit your models, please follow the tutorial below:
+**Miner**: To run a miner and submit your models, please follow the tutorial below:

 [Run a miner](docs/run_miner.md)